runtimeverification/verified-smart-contracts/erc20/all/contracts/code review.md

 - Top 15 in this list are as of 21/10
 - Top 16-30 as of 29/10
 - Top 31-41 as of 30/10
+- Top 44-57 as of 03/02/2020
+Total contracts: 53 Numbers are not consecutive.

 ## 1 Tether
 Status: not compatible

+Multiple features outside our scope:
-- ERC20 functions do external calls.
+  - calls to external contracts
+  - transfer of fee alongside the main transfer
+  - senders blacklist system.

 ## 2 BNB
 Status: compatible
-- 4 failures because contract is not compliant with ERC20.
+- 3 failures because contract is not compliant with ERC20.

+Extra functionality:
+    - burn() - standard functionality. reduces balance and totalSupply.
+    - freeze/unfreeze - allows certain balance to be frozen.
+Straightforward impl.
+    - withdrawEther - contract-specific

 ## 3 Bitfinex
 Status: not compatible